-The social cost of carbon (SCC) is an estimate, in dollars, of the economic damages that would result from emitting one additional ton of greenhouse gases into the atmosphere.
+The social cost of carbon (SCC) is an estimate, in dollars, of the economic damages that would result from emitting one additional ton of carbon dioxide into the atmosphere.
 The SCC puts the effects of climate change into economic terms to help policymakers and other decisionmakers understand the economic impacts of decisions that would increase or decrease emissions.
 The SCC is currently used by local, state, and federal governments to inform billions of dollars of policy and investment decisions in the United States and abroad.
 This explainer reviews how the SCC is used in policy analysis, how it is calculated, and how it came to be.

-How is the SCC Used in Policy Analysis?
+How Is the SCC Used in Policy Analysis?

 The SCC is used in benefit-cost analysis to quantify the dollar-value of a policy’s effect on climate change due to changes in greenhouse gas emissions.
-For policies that increase emissions, the expected increase in emissions (in tons) is multiplied by the SCC, and the result is included as part of the total estimated costs of the policy.
+For policies that increase emissions, the expected increase in emissions (in tons) is multiplied by the SCC, and the resulting dollar amount is included as part of the total estimated costs of the policy.
 For policies that decrease emissions, the change in emissions is multiplied by the SCC, and the result is added to the expected benefits of the policy.

 Using the SCC to Calculate Costs and Benefits of Changing Emissions

-How is the SCC Calculated?
+How Is the SCC Calculated?

 Estimates of the SCC are calculated in four steps using specialized computer models.